Baton Rouge, Louisiana: National protected areas

-The city is home to 7 national protected areas, and at least 15 places on the National Register of Historic Places: Atchafalaya National Heritage Area; Baton Rouge National Cemetery; Independence Park Botanic Gardens; Laurens Henry Cohn, Sr. Memorial Plant Arboretum; LSU Hilltop Arboretum; Magnolia Cemetery; and Port Hudson National Cemetery.
+The city is home to 7 national protected areas, and at least 15 places on the National Register of Historic Places: Atchafalaya National Heritage Area, Baton Rouge National Cemetery, Independence Park Botanic Gardens, Laurens Henry Cohn Sr. Memorial Plant Arboretum, LSU Hilltop Arboretum, Magnolia Cemetery, and Port Hudson National Cemetery.

 Among its protected areas, the Atchafalaya National Heritage Area extends the length of the Atchafalaya Basin from the area of Ferriday in the north to the river's mouth beyond Morgan City; the designation provides a framework for the promotion and interpretation of the area's cultural and historic character, and the preservation of the natural and built environment.
 The Cohn Arboretum previously served as the site for the Cohn family's home; its land was donated in 1965 and the arboretum opened in 1980.
 LSU's arboretum was originally developed in 1929 and donated to the university in 1981.

 Government

 The city of Baton Rouge and the Parish of East Baton Rouge have been run by a consolidated government since 1947.
 It combined the Baton Rouge municipal government with the rural areas of the parish, allowing people outside the limits of the city of Baton Rouge to use city services.
 Though the city and parish have a consolidated government, this differs slightly from a traditional consolidated city-county government.

-The cities of Zachary, Baker, and Central operate their own city governments within East Baton Rouge Parish.
+The cities of Zachary, Baker, Central, and St. George operate their own city governments within East Baton Rouge Parish.
 Under this system, Baton Rouge has the uncommon office of "mayor-president", which consolidates the executive offices of "mayor of Baton Rouge" and "president of East Baton Rouge Parish".
 Though Zachary, Baker, and Central each have their own mayors, citizens living in these municipalities are still a part of the constituency who can vote and run in elections for mayor-president and metropolitan council.

 The mayor-president's duties include setting the agenda for the government and managing the government's day-to-day functions.
 They are also responsible for supervising departments, as well as appointing the department heads.
 The mayor does not set the city's public policy because that is the Metropolitan Council's role, but the mayor-president does have some influence on the policy through appointments and relationships with council members.

-The current mayor-president of Baton Rouge is Sharon Weston Broome, a former Louisiana State legislator.
-A Democrat, Broome succeeded Kip Holden, also a Democrat, on January 2, 2017, after defeating Bodi White in a close runoff on December 10, 2016.
-She served in the Louisiana House of Representatives from 1992 to 2004, and in the Louisiana State Senate from 2004 to 2016.
-She was elected by the senate to serve as the Senate President Pro Tempore from 2008 to 2016.
+The current mayor-president of Baton Rouge is Republican Sid Edwards.